 - The extent of bending of ray of light at the opposite parallel faces of rectangular glass slab is equal and opposite, so the ray emerges parallel to incident ray.
+The perpendicular distance between incident and emergent rays is called lateral displacement.

 - Lateral displacement depends on :

 - (a) Refractive index of glass slab

 - (b) Thickness of the glass slab

+- (c) Wavelength of light rays

+- (d) Angle of incidence